mohamadi-sara20/algorithms/ch4/exercises.md

 .
 .
 Since the cost is always n at each level, the total number of computations is n * depth.
- If we'd divide by 2 each time, tree depth would be: lgn.
+If we'd divide by 2 each time (equal subtrees), tree depth would be: lgn.
-Here we are dividing by 2/3 and 1/3 each time.
-So the 1/3 branch will be exhausted sooner than the lgn case.
-However, the 2n/3 branch would be deeper than the lgn case.
-So the 2n/3 height is at least lgn.
-So the compelxity is at least n * lgn.
+Here we are dividing by 2/3 and 1/3 each time, and so the difference with the equal subtrees case is only by a constant factor.

 ```